leo2d/person-crud/README.md

 1. Clone this repository and navigate to the server folder
 2. Then run __yarn__ or __npm i__
-3. Setup your connection to a Postgres SQL server
+3. Setup your connection to a PostgreSQL server
     1. Open the file **dbConfig.ts** in _src/infra/db/config/dbConfig.ts_
     2. Change the value of `connectionString` with your connection string
         For example: